 It is an offence for anyone to drive a motor vehicle whilst holding a mobile phone or a similar device in your hand, or using another part of your body to support the device when you are driving.
-If you are charged by the Gardai you may be liable for prosecution (a fine of up to €2000 and four penalty points) if you are holding a mobile phone or any other type of hand-held device to send or receive any sort of data, be it voice, text or a pictorial image, or to access message facilities or the internet whilst driving.
+If you are charged by the Gardai, you may be liable for prosecution (a fine and penalty points) if you are holding a mobile phone or any other type of hand-held device to send or receive any sort of data, be it voice, text or a pictorial image, or to access message facilities or the internet whilst driving.